shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 See ["Cross-document messaging domains should be carefully restricted"](https://rules.sonarsource.com/javascript/RSPEC-2819) for more information.

 ### No bootstrapping file found.
-Expecting bootstrapping in...
+Expecting bootstrapping in

 The bootstrap cannot be found.
 The reasons could be that the folder structure in the ZIP file is incorrect, there could be a typo, or a case-sensitive error in the app source (e.g., in the technical name).